TorbenJakobsen/decimaldate/README.rst

       :width: 620

    The shown warnings/errors are benign and are caused by the autogeneration of links for sections.
-   As some sections have the same name this is flagged.
+   As some sections have the same name, this is flagged.
 These particular warnings I will ignore.

    See rstcheck_.